 Mathew Belcher and Will Ryan are Australian Olympic Men’s 470 class sailing gold medal winners.

 Born on the Gold Coast in 1982, Mathew Belcher was introduced to sailing at the young age of seven.
 Following the 2000 Sydney Olympics Mathew set himself the goal of becoming an Australian Olympic representative and winning an Olympic gold medal.

-Mathew achieved his goal at the London 2012 Olympic Games, where together with Malcolm Page he won gold in the 470 class.
+Mathew first achieved his goal at the London 2012 Olympic Games, where together with Malcolm Page he won gold in the 470 class.

 On the way to winning the Olympic Championship, Matthew won six consecutive world 470 sailing championships (2010, 2011, 2012, 2013, 2014, 2015), with a further two wins in 2017 and 2019.

 Mathew was determined to defend his Olympic gold at the Rio 2016 Olympic Games.
 He became International Sailing Federation (ISAF) Sailing World Sailor of the Year 2014, after being a finalist on 3 previous occasions in 2010, 2012 and 2013.
 He was able, along with Will, to achieve a silver medal at the Rio Olympics in 2016.

 First introduced to the waters of Sydney Harbour at 2 days old, it took Will a while to start racing sailboats, however since his first time crewing in an old wooden Sabot on the waters of Lake Macquarie – he has never looked back.

 Progressing quickly through a range of junior classes including State and National Championships, Will turned his focus as a helmsman to the sailing discipline of Match Racing, Yachts and 18-foot Skiffs.
 In the same month he finished his schooling, Will was the youngest competitor in the 2006 Rolex Sydney to Hobart Yacht Race.

-After a chance meeting with Olympic ‘Medal Maker Coach’ Victor Kovalenko the realisation of a pathway towards the Olympics became evident, and since 2009, Will has focused purely upon the 470 class, with an Olympic silver medal in 2016 achieved with Mat.
+After a chance meeting with Olympic ‘Medal Maker Coach’ Victor Kovalenko, the realisation of a pathway towards the Olympics became evident, and since 2009, Will has focused purely upon the 470 class.
+Alongside teammate Mat Belcher, he won the World Championships in 2013, 2014, 2015, 2017 and 2019, also achieving an Olympic silver medal in 2016 followed by a gold medal win in the 2021 Tokyo Olympics..